en

 In 1925, the property became the possession of the state and in the same year it was bought from the state by Příbram factory owner Josef Kolařík.
 The Kolařík family owned the castle with a large estate until it was nationalized in 1948.
 Many users then took turns at the castle.
 There was a political school, barracks, hostel for uranium mine workers or specialized high school with a boarding school.

 After political changes in 1989, there were changes in the ownership of Hluboš castle .
+Most of the property was returned to descendants of the factory owner Josef Kolařík

 Film Děvčata nedejte se! with Hugo Haas and Adina Mandlová was filmed at Hluboš in 1937.
 From 2005 to 2008 TV series Pojišťovna štěstí took place in there.